six-two/mkdocs-placeholder-plugin/README.md

 - What about the search entries?
 Can I hook into them for the normal MkDocs and the MkDocs for material plugins?
 - Optional extra buttons for the global placeholder state (reset, import, export)
-- Set initial value from input fields to something like "JavaScript disabled" (to tell users to enable JS)
+- Set the correct input elements (checkboxed, dropdowns) for static replacements

 ## Notable changes